 Factors Affecting the Climate / Weather / Season Change of Nepal, India, and the Rest of the World

 Our weather is always changing and now scientists are discovering that our climate does not stay the same either.
-Weather is the current atmospheric conditions including temperature, rainfall, wind and humidity, while climate is the general conditions.
+Weather is the current atmospheric conditions including temperature, rainfall, wind, and humidity, while climate is the general conditions.
 Climate change means a long-term change in the earth’s climate, especially a change due to an increase in the average atmospheric temperature.

-Climate, the average weather over a period of many years, differs in regions of the world that receive different amounts of sunlight and have different geographic factors, such as proximity to oceans and altitude.
-Climates will change if the factors that influence them to fluctuate.
+Climate, the average weather over many years, differs in regions of the world that receive different amounts of sunlight and have different geographic factors, such as proximity to oceans and altitude.
+Climates will change if the factors that influence them fluctuate.
 To change the climate on a global scale, either the amount of heat that is let into the system changes, or the amount of heat that is let out of the system changes.
 For instance, warming climates are either due to increased heat let into the Earth or a decrease in the amount of heat that is let out of the atmosphere.

 Most predict that future climate change could include: